 We don’t watch a lot of TV in our house.
 When my now 21-year old was a babe, he made that decision for us.
 As a worn-out new mom, I'd put on a 30-minute show to get a little break.
-When those deliciously quiet few minutes were over, I’d gently suggest that we were “all done” in my best sing/song voice.
-This child was having none of that.
-He’d throw a fit legendary for any two-year-old that would last three times as long as the damn “Arthur” episode.
+When those deliciously quiet few minutes were over, I’d gently suggest that we were “all done” in my best sing-song voice.
+This child was having none of it.
+He’d throw a fit legendary for any two-year-old and it would last three times as long as the damn “Arthur” episode.

 It was a lot to take.
 So, one day my husband and I decided it just wasn’t worth it and we cancelled the cable and hid the TV.